Cherry Trail: A Story from Havenburg

 “No…it’s not physical.
 I’m still a virgin if that’s what you’re asking.
 I’ve only kissed him.
 I’ve only ever kissed anyone.
 That…that’s why I won’t date him, because I don’t want to feel like I have to do more.”

 “Is he pressuring you?”
-The words flew out of his mouth harsher than intended, but he’d always be overprotective of her.
+Jace practically growled, the words flying out of his mouth harsher than intended.
+He couldn’t help it, though.
+He’d always be overprotective of her.

 “Why’s that?
 What about it scares you?
 I know the first time can hurt for girls—”